Type 2 Diabetes Guide

 Diabetes Food Pyramid - Food Groups and Sample Serving Sizes

-The Diabetes Food Pyramid is a tool to help visualize the number of servings from each food grouping you would aim for in a healthy diet.
+The is a tool to help visualize the number of servings from each food grouping you would aim for in a healthy diet.
 The top of the pyramid represents fewer servings, while the bottom of the pyramid -- the widest part -- represents a larger number of servings.

 The Diabetes Food Pyramid groups foods according to their carbohydrate and protein content instead of the better-known "food groups."
 For example, cheese is a protein rather than a dairy product (as in the regular Food Guide Pyramid).
 Serving portions are also different because they are based on carbohydrates per serving.